 BA Mathematics, Preparation for Teaching

 This major is designed for students interested in teaching mathematics in high school or middle school.
 The following course work satisfies San José State University's requirements for a BA in Mathematics.
 The BA- Mathematics Preparation for Teaching is approved as subject matter preparation for a single subject credential by the California Commission on Teacher Credentialing (CCTC).
-Individuals who do not wish to complete one of the degree programs, or individuals seeking a single subject credential in subject areas not listed must pass all portions of the appropriate Commission-approved subject matter examination(s).
+Those who do not wish to complete one of the degree programs or individuals seeking a single subject credential in subject areas not listed must pass all portions of the appropriate Commission-approved subject matter examination(s).

 BS Applied Mathematics, Concentration in Applied and Computational Mathematics

 This degree is recommended for students who wish to work in the research and development area of industry.
 This program also prepares a student for graduate study in applied mathematics, numerical analysis, or operations research.

 The concentration in applied and computational mathematics provides a solid foundation in classical applied mathematics as well as computational mathematics, which could be informally described as "how to employ mathematics on computers wisely."
 A graduate could seek direct employment assisting a group of scientists with the formulation and solution of problems.
 There is a great need in local and national technical industries for people with sufficiently strong mathematical knowledge to participate on such teams.
 For example, modern techniques for solving partial differential equations are very sophisticated; the best method in a given situation depends on the properties of the model.
 Once a numerical approximation has been formulated, the techniques to solve that, and the commercial software available to do it, again require informed decisions.

 BS Applied Mathematics, Concentration in Economics and Actuarial Science